Last Updated on November 25, 2025 by Sheryl Cooper

 And recently we had fun making muddy pigs in bags.

-This mitten art activity is just as fun and a perfect addition to your winter theme!
+This mitten art activity is just as fun and a perfect addition to your snow and ice theme!

 - Blue washable tempera paint